Main Page Content

 Recipients will be recognized at three distinct ceremonies:

-- Brockport’s Annual Student Leadership Awards Ceremony: Monday, April 27, 2020
+- Brockport’s Annual Student Leadership Awards Virtual Ceremony will be held on Monday, April 26, 2021

 Examples from Successful Nomination Packets